Skuwwy/clickclick/README.md

 ---

 ## Quickstart

+### Using the Executable
+1. Download and double-click `ClickClick.exe`
+2. Configure click interval and behavior in the GUI
+3. Use the global hotkey (Numpad 5) to start/stop automated clicking
+4. Watch the status indicator overlay to confirm the current state

+### Running from Source
 Run the application from the project root:
 ```bash
 python -m src.main
 ```

-Basic usage:
+**Basic usage:**
-1. Launch the app.
+1. Launch the app
-2. Configure click interval and behavior in the GUI.
+2. Configure click interval and behavior in the GUI
-3. Use the global hotkey to start/stop automated clicking.
+3. Use the global hotkey to start/stop automated clicking
-4. Watch the status indicator to confirm the current state.
+4. Watch the status indicator to confirm the current state

-Notes:
+**Notes:**
-- Default hotkeys and other options are defined in [src/config.py](src/config.py) and implemented via [src/hotkey_handler.py](src/hotkey_handler.py).
+- Default hotkeys and other options are defined in [`config.py`](src/config.py)
+- Settings are saved to `settings.json` in your project directory

 ---